freecodecamp-greenville/fcc-greenville-www/README.md

 ## Development

-Both Node and Ruby are needed to build the project.
-To install Ruby dependencies run `bundler install`.
-Then run `yarn` or `npm install` to install the Node dependencies.
-This project uses [Tailwind CSS](https://tailwindcss.com/) to generate the styles.
-Run `npm start` to start a Jekyll development server.
+Only Node is needed to build the project.
+To install Node dependencies run `yarn` or `npm install`.
+This project uses
+[Tailwind CSS](https://tailwindcss.com/) to generate the styles.
+Run `npm start` to start a development server.
 The development server will watch for changes, rebuild, and reload the site on the fly.
-The Jekyll files are located in `src/`.
+The source files are located in `src/`.
 If you make changes to the Tailwind config `tailwind.js` you'll need to re-run `npm start`.
 To generate a production build, run `npm run build`.
 The generated site will be at `dist/`.

 ## Deploy